tmpethick/ensembled-dngo/README.md

   - Minibatches (necessary for many datapoint.
 Explore how they effect in small sample size. adjust learning rate accordingly)
   - For many datapoints in high dimensions (mnist)

+- Test effect of minibatch (find problem with changing gradient.
+Otherwise I expect them to behave similar since it would fit the same function without the datapoint.) √
+- amount of ensembles (find problem for which ensemble does not work)
+- test that mnist can converge...
+- run many times (GPU required)

 ## Results